Thresholded Lasso Bandit: Introduction

-In this paper, we develop a novel algorithm, referred to as Thresholded LASSO bandit, with improved regret guarantees.
-Our algorithm first uses the LASSO framework with thresholding to maintain and update in each round estimates of the parameter vector $\theta$ and of its support.
-It then greedily picks an arm based on these estimates (the {\it thresholded} estimate of $\theta$).
-The regret of the algorithm strongly depends on the accuracy of the estimator of $\theta$.
-We derive strong guarantees on this accuracy.
-More precisely, our contributions are as follows.
+We develop a novel algorithm, referred to as Thresholded Lasso bandit\footnote{An implementation of our method is available at \url{https://github.com/CyberAgentAILab/thresholded-lasso-bandit}.}, with improved regret guarantees.
+Our algorithm first uses the Lasso framework with thresholding to maintain and update in each round estimates of the parameter vector $\theta$ and of its support.
+It then greedily picks an arm based on these estimates (the {\it thresholded} estimates of $\theta$).
+The regret of the algorithm strongly depends on the accuracy of these estimates.
+We derive strong guarantees on this accuracy, which in turn leads to regret guarantees.
+Our contributions are as follows.

-{\bf (i) Thresholded LASSO estimation performance.} The performance of estimation procedure based on the LASSO framework is now fairly well understood, see e.g., \citet{tibshirani1996regression, zhou2010thresholded, buhlmann2011statistics}.
+\paragraph{(i) Thresholded Lasso Estimation Performance.} The performance of the Lasso-based estimation procedure is now fairly well understood, see e.g., \citet{buhlmann2011statistics,tibshirani1996regression, zhou2010thresholded}.
 For example, \citet{zhou2010thresholded} provides an analysis of the estimation of the support of $\theta$, and specifically, gives upper bounds on the number of false positives (components that are not in the support, but estimated as part of it) and false negatives (components that are in the support, but not estimated as part of it).
 These analyses, however, critically rely on the assumption that the observed data is i.i.d..
 This assumption does not hold for the bandit problem, as the algorithm adapts its arm selection strategy depending on the past observations.
-Despite the non i.i.d. nature of the data, we manage to derive performance guarantees of the estimator of $\theta$.
-In particular, we establish high probability guarantees that are independent of the dimension $d$ (see Lemma~\ref{lm:LS_estim_risk}).
+Despite the non i.i.d. nature of the data, we manage to derive performance guarantees of the estimate of $\theta$.
+In particular, we establish high probability guarantees that are independent of the dimension $d$ (see Lemma~\ref{lm:LS_estim_risk_klarge}).